Hammerkit: History

 Hammerkit was a piece of software first developed by Jani Vähäsöyrinki, Heikki Luhtala, and Ari Tenhunen between 2002 and 2006.
 This team was joined by Robin Lindroos and these four became the core team of driving the development of Hammerkit as a web application development platform.
 A detailed history of the founding and early years of the Hammerkit platform and the players involved has been published by Ari Tenhunen.
 The initial ideas started as a spin-off of Njet Commununications' Anvil project to develop a Java development language to make development of Java applications faster and easier.
 The team of Vähäsöyrinki, Luhtala and Tenhunen could see that the Composer application in Anvil was still too complex for web designers to use and set about creating a new toolset that became Hammerkit.
 It was the first truly component-based web application builder available on the web.
-From 2002–2006, the new versions were release up to v3.5.
+From 2002 to 2006, the new versions were release up to v3.5.
 A final release of Hammerkit v3.x was published in 2007.

 The team chose the name Hammerkit simply because they liked the simplicity of a hammer (everyone knows how to use one) and because of its association with the project Anvil name.

 In 2006, Hammerkit Oy was established to commercialise the software.
 Mark Sorsa-Leslie joined the team in October 2007 as Managing Director and in December 2008, the company was named as a Red Herring Global 100 award winner.
 In July 2010, Hammerkit debuted version 4.0 of their platform.
 The major enhancement in v4.0 was the move to a fully hosted architecture and the renewal of the user interface to utilise drag and drop design rather than the previous point and click approach.